 And then the moment any Blue that was in the ground on Sunday will never, ever forget.

-Sitting at the other end of the ground, it was hard to make out what actually happened in the scramble on the edge of the box as Balotelli got that miracle pass away.
-However I clearly remember time standing still as Ageuro took the ball past the final defender like watching that extreme slow motion footage they shoot at thousands of frames per second.
+Because I was stationed of the ground, it was hard to make out what actually happened in the scramble on the edge of the box as Balotelli got that miracle pass away.
+However I clearly remember time standing still as Aguero took the ball past the final defender like watching that extreme slow motion footage they shoot at thousands of frames per second.

 The sheer wall of noise after the goal is burned into my memory.
 It wasn't a simple loud cheer of "yes!" like most goal celebrations are.
 It was a deep, guttural sound, louder than any I've heard at or watching any football game.
 I ended up in the row in front of me, then somehow back into the row behind where I started, between continual cries of "fucking have it" and "fucking get in", as I discovered upon video review.
 Unlike many around me, there were no tears